 The annual Trustee Strategic Day in the Spring Term provides trustees and the senior leadership team an opportunity to present and discuss its strategic aims, update the vision for Kendrick School and provide an occasion for team building and greater collaboration between these key stakeholders.
-The 2021/22 Trustee Day provided an opportunity for trustees to self- review their performance, visit lessons and receive the latest updates on Ofsted.
-The strategic discussions centred on the formation or joining a multi academy trust (MAT), Kendrick's future plans for school-to-school collaboration and the governments strategy based on the Government White Paper.
-Presentations were also made on expanding the sixth form from 2025 and beyond, the Widening Horizons work and the current position of the four-form intake.
+The 2022/23 Trustee Day provided an opportunity for trustees to self- review their performance, visit lessons and receive the latest development plans post Ofsted visit and judgement.
+The strategic discussions centred on future and continued engagement with a special school and Kendrick's future plans for school-to-school collaboration.
+The strategy day also provided opportunities to discuss sustainability plans and related premises issues, well-being strategies and creating lead governor roles for further engagement with departments and subject leaders.